adamwgriffin/top_exchanger/README.md

 # TopExchanger

-Translate Top Producer export files to Office 365 format.
-This Gem parses a Top Producer CSV export file and maps the appropriate fields to a new CSV in the format that the Office 365 contact importer understands.
-The file exported from Top Producer needs to be in the format they call "Contact record and all associated items".
+Translate Top Producer export files to Exchange format.
+This Gem parses a Top Producer CSV export file and maps the appropriate fields to a new CSV in the format that Exchange understands.

 ## Installation